Working with Vulnerable Adults

-This statement was adopted at the church meeting held on 14th November 2012.
-It will be presented each year to a church meeting held in the month of November where progress in carrying it out will be monitored.
+This statement was re-adopted at the church meeting held on 25th March 2020.
+It will be presented each year at the church Annual General Meeting where progress in carrying it out will be monitored.

-- As members of this church we commit ourselves to the Safeguarding of Vulnerable Adults and ensuring their well-being in the life of this church
+- As members of this church we commit ourselves to the safeguarding of adults at risk and ensuring their well-being in the life of this church.

-- It is the responsibility of each of us to prevent the physical, emotional, sexual, financial and spiritual abuse of vulnerable adults and to report any such abuse that we discover or suspect
+- It is the responsibility of each of us to prevent the physical, psychological, sexual, financial/material, discriminatory, organisational abuse and domestic violence, modern slavery, neglect/acts of omission and self-neglect of adults at risk and to report any such abuse that we discover or suspect.

-- We undertake to exercise proper care in the appointment and selection of those who will work with vulnerable adults
+- We undertake to exercise proper care in the appointment and selection of those who work with adults who may be at risk.

-- The church adopts the guidelines of the Baptist Union of Great Britain published in Safe to Belong
+- The church adopts the guidelines of Cambridgeshire Adult Services and the Baptist Union of Great Britain (published in Safe to Belong 2015).

-- Each person who works with vulnerable adults will agree to abide by these recommendations and the guidelines established by this church
+- Each person who works with adults will agree to abide by these recommendations and the policy and procedures established by this church.